ninenone/sloth/README.md

 ## HOW TO

-Firstly in the root of your project create folder `.vscode/sloth` and put create there file `config.json`
+Firstly in the root of your project create folder `.vscode/sloth` and create there file `config.json`

 This file has following structure:
 ```json